kylebebak/dotfiles/README.md

 - <kbd>fn</kbd> + <kbd>ctrl</kbd> + <kbd>arrow_key</kbd>
 - <kbd>fn</kbd> + <kbd>option</kbd> + <kbd>arrow_key</kbd>

-If one of these combinations doesn't send anything, you can use always use iTerm2 to have it send any escape sequence you like.
+If one of these combinations doesn't send anything, you can always use iTerm2 to have it send any escape sequence you like.
 Go to **Preferences > Profiles > Keys**, choose a key combo, and instruct it to **Send Escape Sequence**.

 Then you can edit your `.zshrc` file to catch this escape sequence, and have it invoke a widget.